 How the Company applies it

-The Board consists of three Non-Executive Directors and two Executive Directors.
-It is considered that Simon Lough, Helen Sinclair and Tom Wood are independent Non-Executive Directors.
+All strategic decisions are decided by the Board acting collectively.
+The Board consists of two Non-Executive Directors and two Executive Directors.
+It is considered that Simon Moore and Garry Stran are independent Non-Executive Directors.

-All Executive Directors are full time Directors of the Company, and the Non-Executive Directors are expected to commit at least one day a month to the Company in addition to their attendance at board meetings.
+All Executive Directors are full time Directors of the Company and the Non-Executive Directors are expected to commit at least one day a month to the Company in addition to their attendance at board meetings.

 Board minutes and related papers are circulated to Directors in good time ahead of the relevant Board meeting(s).